-This black and white classis makes it onto the list because my Grandad drove ambulances and ammunition trucks in North Africa and for Southport’s own Anthony Quayle’s curious Afrikaans accent.
+This black and white classic makes it onto the list of films to watch in a heatwave because my Grandad drove ambulances and ammunition trucks in North Africa, and for Southport’s own Anthony Quayle’s curious Afrikaans accent.
 More than anything though, nothing will make you crave a refreshing, heatwave quenching, condensation-beaded pint of lager, quite like Ice Cold in Alex.
 No wonder Carlsberg used it in their commercials.

 Summer of Sam (1999)

 Another Spike Lee joint, this time set in a predominantly Italian-American neighbourhood in the Bronx, against a backdrop of real life events in the hot summer of 1977 and the threat of serial killer David Berkowitz aka the Son of Sam.
 As the mercury rises, so does suspicion and paranoia, with dramatic consequences for local friends Vinnie and Richie a one man disco inferno and a wannabe punk.